nodiscc/xsrv/roles/jellyfin/README.md

 jellyfin_fqdn: media.CHANGEME.org
 ```

-See [defaults/main.yml](defaults/main.yml) for all configuration variables
+See [defaults/main.yml](defaults/main.yml) for all configuration variables.

 ## Usage

-After initial installation, open https://media.CHANGEME.org in a web browser, and fill in:
+After initial installation, open https://media.CHANGEME.org in a web browser, and:
-- a Jellyfin administrator login/password
+- set a Jellyfin administrator login/password
-- paths to your media files (please set to `/var/lib/jellyfin/media/` when unsure)
+- add media libraries pointing to directories where your media files are stored:
+  - `/var/lib/jellyfin/media`
+  - `/var/lib/jellyfin/sambashare` if the [samba](../samba) role is enabled

 ### Uploading media

 - Upload media files over [SFTP](../common#usage) to `~/MEDIA/`
-- If the [samba](../samba) role is enabled, upload files over samba to the ``smy://my.CHANGEME.org/jellyfin` share
+- If the [samba](../samba) role is enabled and [a list of valid users](defaults/main.yml) is specified, upload files to the `smy://my.CHANGEME.org/jellyfin` samba share

 ### Playing media